-A stunningly effective PR campaign for a global kids golf tournament has earned an award nomination for Scottish public relations agency, Holyrood Partnership.
+A stunningly effective PR campaign for a global kids golf tournament has earned an award nomination for Scottish public relations agency, Holyrood PR.

 The Edinburgh-based PR experts masterminded a three month awareness-raising campaign for the U.S. Kids Golf European Championship, which took place in May, 2009.

 It saw the cream of the world’s best young golfers descend on Scotland with 430 players from 30 nations competing in Europe’s premier junior tournament to showcase the next generation of golfing stars.

 Appointed just weeks before the event, Holyrood PR has limited time and a budget of less than £8000 to ensure the event was a media success and promote the U.S, Kids Golf name across the UK and Europe.

 Stunning PR success story